Office 365 vs. G Suite for Businesses

 • Enterprise $25 per user/month

-You can also try any level of G Suite for free for 14 days.
+You can also try any level of Google Workspace for free for 14 days.

 Prices are based on number of users per month.
 The Business package offers unlimited storage (up from a 30GB cap) and access to app development tools.
 These tools allow you to build internal business processes from the ground up.
 You also gain access to auditing tools.